Case Study W Park St Stockton: Independent to Assisted Living, I Need to Sell My Stockton House Fast.

 Her main concern was the amount that she would receive for the house.
 She told me that she had talked to three real estate agents and they all told her that the house would need to have a lot of work done if she wanted to sell it, especially for the amount that she was looking for.
 Now keep in mind she thought they were right because she had heard it from all three of the real estate agencies.
 One had even gotten out a contractor to go through with her the cost of repairs would be totaling $65,000.00.
 She was scared and somewhat defeated.

-It was apparent that most of the the maintenance of this 92 year old house had been deferred for much longer than that.
+It was apparent that most of the the maintenance of this 92 year old house had been deferred for many years.
 The roof had 3 layers of shingles on top of the old wooden shake roof that appeared to be the first.
 There were major cracks in the ceilings and walls at all transition points and water barely came out of any faucets.
 The house did need a lot of work, but I explained that I could make her an all cash offer for what she thought the house was worth.

 We negotiated an all cash purchase that would allow her to walk away without and further liability and to close within one week of our agreement.
 In order to do that we needed to get the title company to act quickly and repair any existing title issues.